JeffreyLeeLi/jeffreyleeli.github.io/_posts/2014-07-07-login-raspberry-pi-remotely-via-uart-console.md

 ## Prerequisite

-I assume that you've had your baby pi configured in both hardware connections and operation system, and you can boot up and login correctly.
+I assume that you've had your baby pi configured in both hardware connections and operation system in sd card, and you can boot up and login correctly.

 From there, we reduce hardware, leaving only two hardware connections to your computer: